Research Overview

 We now live in a world where we can reach people directly through social media without relying on traditional media such as television, radio, and print.
 These platforms not only facilitate massive reach but also collect extensive user data, enabling highly targeted advertising.
 While microtargeting can improve content relevance, it also raises serious concerns: manipulation of user behavior, creation of echo chambers, and amplification of polarization.
 My research is motivated by the fact that some of these risks can be mitigated by providing transparency, identifying conflicting or harmful messaging choices, and indicating bias introduced in messaging in a nuanced way [AAAI’25].
 Understanding microtargeting patterns is essential to foster healthier public discourse in the digital age and support a more cohesive society.
 Analyzing microtargeting and activity patterns presents major technical challenges.
 First, messaging strategies are dynamic, context-dependent, and often opaque.
 Second, user identities and motivations are typically hidden or ambiguous.
 To address these challenges, I develop NLP and LLM-based methods to understand and analyze microtargeting dynamics: what messages are sent, to whom, and how they are received.
 My research focuses on developing computational methods for:

-Building on my work understanding microtargeting patterns, I have a complementary line of research that examines how AI systems can be leveraged to provide transparency into opaque platform operations.
+Building on my work understanding microtargeting patterns, I have a complementary line of research that audits both platform practices and AI-generated messaging, revealing how bias, fairness, and transparency emerge in algorithmic and AI-mediated communication.

 My research develops human–AI collaborative frameworks that position AI as partners to amplify, not replace, human expertise.

-I developed a holistic framework for social media posts, integrating stance, reason, and moral sentiment analysis with minimal supervision.
+• I developed a holistic framework for social media posts, integrating stance, reason, and morality frame analysis with minimal supervision.
 This work studies how to model the dependencies between the different levels of analysis and incorporate human insights into the learning process [NAACL’22].
 I further advanced this with an interactive framework to extract nuanced arguments [DASH @EMNLP’22] and a concept learning framework for theme discovery validated by experts [ACL’23].

-ChiPT: A Human-in-the-Loop GenAI Assistant for Manufacturing Training– In industry settings, I have designed a domain-specific Retrieval-Augmented Generation (RAG) system with scalable human-in-the-loop feedback that assists workers with real-time training, troubleshooting, and skill development.
-ChiPT leverages process manuals, expert feedback, and verified responses to enhance knowledge transfer (from retiring experts to new employees) and reduce expert workload [Preprint’25c].
+• ChiPT: A Human-in-the-Loop GenAI Assistant for Manufacturing Training– In industry settings, we have designed a domain-specific Retrieval-Augmented Generation (RAG) system with scalable human-in-the-loop feedback that assists workers with real-time training, troubleshooting, and skill development.
+ChiPT leverages process manuals, expert feedback, and verified responses to enhance knowledge transfer (from retiring experts to new employees) and reduce expert workload.